-Starting in late April, at the end of the second semester, students will complete a two-week block placement in the same community agency where they have been working during SSWK 196.
-The students will already be familiar with the agency and will be expected to participate more fully and contribute to the goals of the agency.
+Starting in late April, at the end of the second semester, students complete a two-week block placement in the same community agency where they have been working during SSWK 196.
+The students are already familiar with the agency and will be expected to participate more fully and contribute to the goals of the agency.
 A weekly two-hour seminar will be offered.